AdaptableTools/connectifi-fdc3-demo/README.md

 Each Intent raised contains a contextType property which refers to an FDC3 Grid Data Mapping (see above).

-It also contains behaviour this is typically either:
+It also contains behaviour using the FDC3 UI Components; this is typically either:

 - an FDC3 Action Column Button definition (which is then displayed in the default FDC3 Action Column)
 - a full, bespoke, FDC3 Action Column